1. Getting Started#

 8.2

 When you call a function, Python assigns the arguments to the function’s parameters.
 Parameters are special variables that represent the inputs to a function and only exist while that function runs.
 For example, the round function has parameters number and ndigits.
-The next section, Section 1.3, explains how to look up the parameters for a function.
+The next section, Getting Help, explains how to look up the parameters for a function.

 Python normally assigns arguments to parameters based on their position.
 The first argument is assigned to the function’s first parameter, the second to the second, and so on.
 So in the code above, 8.153 is assigned to number and 1 is assigned to ndigits.

 You can make Python assign arguments to parameters by name with =, overriding their positions.
-So two other ways you can write the call above are:
+So some other ways you can write the call above are:

 round(8.153, ndigits = 1)